mayankshouche/DSLabFinalProject/index.md

 # Introduction

-In this project, we wanted to examine various NLP techniques to analyze tweets about the 2020 election.
+In this project, we wanted to examine various NLP techniques to analyze tweets about both the 2020 election and U.S. politics in general.
 The primary areas we explored were topic modeling and tweet classification by political party leaning, but we simultaneously looked into sub-problems within these.
-For example, we compared datasets of differing sizes to examine the impact of training set size on often noisy language data, like tweets, which often have words not common in a lot of training corpuses.
+For example, we compared models trained on differently sized subsets of our data to examine the impact of training set size on often noisy language data, like tweets, which often have words not common in a lot of training corpuses.
 We also examine the location distribution of Twitter users who support one party or another.